of Fine Arts

-The Department of Art offers the BA or BS degree in Art in five concentrations: General Studio Art, Advertising/Visual Communication, Art History/Museum Studies, Painting/Drawing, and Photography.
+The Department of Visual Arts offers the BA or BS degree with Art in four degree options: Studio Art, Graphic Design, Commercial Art, and Digital Photography.

-The Department of Communication offers the BA or BS degree in Communication with five degree options: Communication Theory, Broadcast/Digital Media Production, Graphic Design, Public Relations, and in partnership with our College of Education, we offer a program in Communication Studies providing teacher certification for speech teachers.
+The Department of Communication offers the BA or BS degree in Communication with four degree options: Communication Theory, Broadcast/Digital Media Production, Graphic Design, and Public Relations.

-The Department of Music provides a wide range of degree options including the Bachelor of Music (BM) degree with concentrations in Church Music, Vocal Performance, Piano Performance, or Music Theory; the Bachelor of Music Arts (BMA) degree with an emphasis on worship studies; the Bachelor of Music Education (BME) degree with all-level teacher certification; and the BA/BS degree in Music (Liberal Arts major).
+The Department of Music provides a wide range of degree options including the Bachelor of Music (BM) degree with concentrations in Vocal Performance, Piano Performance, or Music Theory; the Bachelor of Music Arts (BMA) degree with an emphasis on worship studies; the Bachelor of Music Education (BME) degree with all-level teacher certification; and the BA/BS degree in Music (liberal arts major).
 Our expanding Music Business program offers the BA/BS in Music Business with four degree concentrations: Live Performance, Recording, Commercial Song Writing, and Worship Leadership.

 We sincerely hope you will consider Dallas Baptist University as the place to complete your college education.
 We encourage our students to find their passion and calling as it relates to God's master plan for their lives.
 If you have any questions, or if I can be of any assistance in your decision process, please don't hesitate to contact me.
 We look forward to hearing from you.

 College of Fine Arts

 The mission of Dallas Baptist University is to provide Christ-centered higher education in the arts, sciences, and professional studies at both the undergraduate and graduate levels to traditional age and adult students in order to produce servant leaders who have the ability to integrate faith and learning through their respective callings.
 The College of Fine Arts is charged with the responsibility of aiding the university in that mission through the creation and development of highly trained and skillful artists committed to excellence in the visual arts, communications, and music, focused in their individual fields of artistic endeavor and dedicated to servant leadership in the church and community.